rparrett/bevy_tiled/README.md

 ## Toplevel Entity Support

-For now, TiledMapBundle is a configuration object.
+For now, TiledMapBundle is just a configuration object.
 If you would like access to a toplevel entity that can be transformed, pass into the configuration:

     parent_option: Some(entity)

-Then, map objects will be inserted as children to this entity, which will be tagged with MapRoot.
+Then, both chunks and objects will be inserted as children to this entity, which will be tagged with MapRoot.
 This API is likely to change.
 ## Object Layer Support

 Object layers are now supported.
 They will be skipped if not visible.
 Individual objects that are invisible